Pet Sematary Two

-Pet Sematary Two is a 1992 American horror film directed by Mary Lambert.
-The screenplay was written by Richard Outten.
-It is the sequel to the film Pet Sematary (1989) which was based on Stephen King's 1983 novel of the same name.
+Pet Sematary Two is a 1992 American supernatural horror film directed by Mary Lambert and written by Richard Outten.
+It is the sequel to the film Pet Sematary (1989), which was based on Stephen King's 1983 novel of the same name and the second film in the Pet Sematary film series.
 The film stars Edward Furlong, Anthony Edwards, and Clancy Brown.
 Pet Sematary Two was theatrically released in the United States on August 28, 1992, by Paramount Pictures and grossed $17.1 million worldwide.
-It received negative reviews from critics, but Clancy Brown's performance received critical acclaim.
+It received negative reviews from critics upon release, however in subsequent years it has become a cult film.

 Plot

 A few years after the events of the first film and following the accidental death of his mother Renee, 13-year-old Jeff Matthews and his veterinarian father, Chase, move to Ludlow, Maine, his mother's hometown.
 He's introduced to the belligerent town sheriff, Gus Gilbert, and his stepson, Drew, whom Gus abuses relentlessly.
-Jeff also draws the ire of local bully Clyde Parker, who tells him the story of the Creed family and the legend of the Miꞌkmaq burial ground.
+Jeff also draws the ire of local bully Clyde Parker, who tells him the story of the Creed family and the legend of the Miꞌkmaq Indian burial ground.

 One night, Gus shoots and kills Drew's beloved dog Zowie after the dog disturbs him during sex.
 Drew asks Jeff to help him bury the dog in the Miꞌkmaq burial ground to see if the rumors are true that it can resurrect the dead.
 Zowie does indeed return from the dead but is uncharacteristically fierce.
 Chase treats Zowie for his gunshot wound, which refuses to heal; even more bizarre is the fact that Zowie has no heartbeat.
 Chase sends a sample of Zowie's blood to a lab.
 It turns out that Zowie's cells have completely deteriorated and are no different from those of a dead canine.

 Jeff and Drew go to the Pet Semetery on Halloween for a night of horror stories with local boys.
 When Gus finds out that Drew's mother allowed him to go despite being grounded, he rushes to the cemetery and breaks up the party.
-He attacks his stepson, but just as he is about to hit him with a grave marker, Zowie appears.
+He attacks his stepson, but just as he is about to hit him with a grave marker, Zowie suddenly appears.
 The dog fatally mauls Gus, whom the boys subsequently bury at the Indian burial ground.
 Gus returns to life; he now moves stiffly and rarely speaks, but treats Drew better.
-Over time, Gus becomes increasingly crude and sadistic, sexually assaulting Drew's mother and brutally skinning the pet rabbits for supper.
+Over time, Gus becomes increasingly crude and sadistic, sexually assaulting Drew's mother and brutally skinning the pet rabbits for dinner.